-O.K., knowing enough about people's natural suggestibility to understand their falling for someone's suggestible influence, we can even accept it as a temporary thing.
+O.K., knowing enough about people's natural suggestibility to understand their falling for someone's suggestive influence, we can even accept it as a temporary thing.
 We all tend to "believe", let's say in an advertised product---but then we promptly "snap out of it" and go for something else that sounds more convincing.

 But why in the world did we need a belief which we were not intending to follow?
 You see, I don't get it.
 Does the whole history of wars and brutalities look to you like people have been following "The Holy Word" about love, compassion, tolerance, support, absence of greed, lies, pretenses...and so on?

 Indeed, why did we choose to keep a system of ideas if that was all going to be just a cultural pastime, something to celebrate and break the monotony of collective life?
 Was it all meant to be an entertainment Halloween-style?
 If not, why doesn't this world look better after millennia of preaching and studying it over and over?

 For instance, it's easy for me to picture those heads of corporations that are polluting our air, water, and soil taking their families to church.
 Can't you?
 So, are they doing it "in the name of love for the mankind?"
 Or take all those heads of states who issue an order for an attack on a country, killing an untold number of civilians---why do they call themselves "religious"?